Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * As recommended in [@!RFC8310] providing DANE TLSA records for the nameserver
   * In particular, the service could provide TLSA records such that authenticating solely via the PKIX infrastructure can be avoided.
-* Implementing [@I-D.ietf-tls-dnssec-chain-extension]
-  * This can decrease the latency of connection setup to the server and remove the need for the client to perform meta-queries to obtain and validate the DANE records.

 #### Certificate management